-If you're a small business owner you understand how important it is to quickly and economically obtain, upgrade or replace the equipment needed to perform your daily tasks.
-Purchasing equipment outright can put substantial strain on your cash flow.
-Equipment financing may be the ideal solution to keep your business functioning at optimal performance or to expand to meet increasing demand.
+If you're a small business owner you understand how important it is to quickly and economically obtain, upgrade or replace the equipment you need to perform your daily tasks.
+Purchasing equipment outright can put substantial strain on your cash flow, but equipment financing can be a good solution to keep your business functioning at its best or even to expand to meet increasing demand.

-As security for the loan, the lender may require a lien on the equipment as collateral against your debt.
+As security for the loan, the lender may require a lien on the equipment as collateral against your debt, similar to how an auto loan works.
 Once the loan is paid in full, you own the equipment free of any lien.
-The structure of an equipment loan may also impose a lien upon additional business assets or require a personal guarantee.
-Failure to pay your loan may result in the repossession of your business assets or your personal assets—in the case of a personal guarantee.
-A careful review of the loan terms is vital to understanding your risk.
+The lender may also impose a lien upon some of your other business assets or require a personal guarantee.
+If you fail to repay your loan, the lender could repossess your business assets, and even your personal assets if you gave a personal guarantee.
+You'll need to carefully review the loan terms to understand your risk.

-Loan to Value Ratio
+Loan to value ratio

 Up to 100%

 |Funding speed||As little as 2 business days|